kyletolle/the-mechanism-collection/index.md

 blasting, marring, delving deeper.
 Though, what are tunnels but graves in which to fall, and mountains but dirt to be cast over us?

-But there is yet time to change the outcome.
-We must take heed, recognize our malfeasance, and make our amends.
-Do not dig, chop, burn, or build.
+However, there is yet time to change this outcome.
+We must take heed, recognize our malfeasance, and make amends.
 We must live without impact, and go unnoticed.
 Harvest only the Animate needed to survive.
 Live quietly and without consequence.
 Lest She destroy us and the Void claim us.

 We sit on the instrument's strings, dampening the chords.
 But She will strum and She will be heard.